rachelgrau/toDoApp/README.md

 # To-do App
 An iOS app that lets add to-dos to a to-do list.
 Written in Objective-C.

+<b>TO RUN APP:</b>
+- Click on "download ZIP"
+- Open toDoApp-master --> toDoApp.xcodeproj in XCode
+- Run on simulator or on your own device (note that if you have an iPhone X, I've noted a couple problems on iPhoneX that I'd like to improve)

 <b>FEATURES:</b>
 - Add to-dos (name, description, and priority), edit to-dos, delete to-dos.
 - Mark a to-do as complete, see a list of completed to-dos below the outstanding to-dos.